MicrosoftDocs/dynamics-365-intelligent-order-management/topics/Inventory Operational Visibility.md

  11. A sample example of this query run looks as below:
 ![Query Results.](media/QueryResult.png)

-### Usecase 2 : A customer representative wants to view availibility from Products.
+### Usecase 2 : A customer representative wants to view availability from Products.

 1. Goto the **sitemap** under **Demand planning** and click on **Products**.
 2. Select the product and click on **View**.